-Back in the mid 70's, when THAT energy cirisis hit I looked into alternate energy possibilities as everybody else did at the time.
+Back in the mid 1970's, when THAT energy cirisis hit I looked into alternate energy possibilities as everybody else did at the time.
 One document that I found was a 30 page paper published in February of 1939 detailing a December 8,1938 conference on the subject of gasification for transportation use.
 It was put out by the (British) Institute of Fuels.
-It starts out rather general, but then gets very specific, covering every type of gas producer known to (European) man at the time.
-They describe, with text, pictures and drawings the 4 basic types and give examples from the many manufactures who were making them.
+It starts out being rather general, but then becomes very specific, covering every type of gas producer known to (European) man at the time.
+The writers describe, with text, pictures and drawings the 4 basic types and give examples from the many manufactures who were making them.

 There are lots of data, including gas analyses, reliability, testing, road rally results, etc..